s76771246/call-canvas-flow/CARA_SETUP.md

 3. **"Device not ready"**
    - Check your JWT token is valid
-   - Verify your Twilio credentials
+   - Verify your Twilio credentials in your local script
    - Check browser console for detailed errors

 4. **Call connects but no audio**